Manux123/FNF-Cool-Engine/README.md

 Once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
 Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin

-As for Mac, `lime test mac -debug` will work,
+As for Mac, `lime test mac -debug` will work
 ----------------------------------------------

 ADDITIONS IN 0.3.5

-- Support Mods
+- Mods Support
-- Eliminated luazzz
+- Eliminated lua
-- VS Online startCountDown lol
+- VS Online Ready
 - Functions Switch Characters!
 - More Fixed Bugs
 - New Notes in Txt